Boxedlion/odin-recipes/README.md

 # odin-recipes

-A short project for learning aout some basic html elements.
+A short project for learning about some basic html elements.

 By the end of this project it should include: